isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div class="panel">
   <div class="libby">
-  <p>eBooks added to the Libby app are in the Read or Listen formats.
-If you download a book in EPUB format or an audiobook in MP3 format on the OverDrive app (where the title is not offered in the Read or Listen formats), it will not display in Libby and cannot be returned early via the Libby app.
+      <p>eBooks added to the Libby app are in the <i>Read or Listen</i> formats.
+If you download a book in EPUB format or an audiobook in MP3 format on the OverDrive app (where the title is not offered in the <i>Read or Listen</i> formats), it will not display in Libby and cannot be returned early via the Libby app.</p>
-      <p>With the exception of Read or Listen formats, titles you download can be returned early from the device you downloaded them to, or on the OverDrive website.
+      <p>With the exception of <i>Read or Listen</i> formats, titles you dew</i>nload can be returned early from the device you downloaded them to, or on the OverDrive website.
 All titles expire automatically after the loan period.
 </p>

 </div></div>